shane-kercheval/mcp-client-agent/README.md

 # MCP-Agent

 `./clients/mcp_client.py` is a CLI that uses DSPy to interact with MCP servers.
 The goal is to provide a similar experience to Claude Desktop.
-In particular, the DSPy agent uses the tools defined in the MCP server(s) to autonomously and iteratively use the tools to accomplish the user's request.
+In particular, the DSPy agent uses the tool definitions defined in the MCP server(s) to autonomously and iteratively use the tools to accomplish the user's request.

 The CLI program takes a configuration file in the same format that Claude Desktop uses and loads all of the servers in the config.
 The tools across all servers are available for the agent to use.